-Getting a jumbo loan involves clearing more hurdles than a conforming loan, but the rate will usually be similar to conforming loan rates.
+Getting a jumbo loan involves clearing more hurdles than a conforming loan.
+The rate will usually be similar to conforming loan rates, but sometimes it can be lower.
 How jumbo can a loan be for a primary residence, second home, or investment property?
 It’s up to each lender.

 Government-backed mortgages are also nonconforming loans, and although they serve certain homebuyers, they also may be more expensive than conforming conventional loans because they usually come with additional fees.

 Recommended: How to Get a Mortgage Loan

 Loan limits are higher in counties where the average home price is above 115% of the local median home value.
 The loan ceiling is 150% of the baseline value.

 For 2023, the high-cost-area loan limit increased from $970,800 to $1,089,300 on a one-unit property.
 Alaska, Hawaii, Guam, and the U.S. Virgin Islands also have a baseline loan limit of $1,089,300.

 The following is a chart of counties in high-cost areas with an increased baseline loan limit.
 The increased amount for high-cost areas is either maxed out at $1,089,300 or the average percentage of increase for the price of a home in the area.

 |State||County||2022 limit for a single unit||2023 limit for a single unit||% change year over year|

 |California||Los Angeles County, San Benito, Santa Clara, Alameda, Contra Costa, Marin, Orange, San Francisco, San Mateo, Santa Cruz||$970,800||$1,089,300||18%|

 |Maryland||Calvert, Charles, Frederick, Montgomery, Prince George’s County||$970,800||$1,089,300||12%|